About the Route I-195 to Route 18 interchange rehabilitation project

 2019: The project team developed the preliminary design through an initial public design process.

-2024: Project will advance to design-build procurement.
+2024: Project advanced to design-build procurement.

 Spring 2025: Anticipated start to construction.